ezakhar/help/en/basics/use-training-plan.md

 **Important features of the plan assignment:**

-* **Workouts cannot be created on the past dates.** If you set such dates so that all plan activities or part of them are assigned on the past dates, then they won't appear in your calendar.
+* **Activities from the plan cannot be created on the past dates in your calendar. **If you set such dates so that all plan activities or part of them are assigned on the past dates, then they won't appear in your calendar.

 * **A plan can be assigned several times.** You can easily assign plan several times to different dates.